Q: What kind of slatwall panels do the accessories on your website fit?

 Q: Can I hang tool holders, sports hooks and other items on slatwall if they were not made for slatwall?

-A: Yes, the best items to buy to make non-slatwall items fit slatwall are the Adapter Plate for Slatwall and the Heavy Duty LOK.
-You will find these under Garage Organizers for Slatwall > Adapter-Brackets-Loks.
+A: Yes, the best item to buy to make non-slatwall items fit slatwall is the HandiWall Locking Accessory Clip.
+Also try the Light Duty Slatwall Adapter or the Heavy Duty Slatwall Adapter.

 Q: Do I have to put trim on both sides and the top and bottom of my slatwall panels?